Edited by Sam Dresser

 In requiring a visceral ‘shock’, comedy aims for a standard beyond any single prescribed principle.
 Effect is primary to Adorno and, for comedy, this ultimate arbiter is the laughter of the audience.
 The joke must elicit a response from the audience to verify that it contains some kernel of truth.
 A sum, holistic feeling of ‘rightness’ emerges for jokes that touch on a right nerve, or aesthetic feeling.
 Louis CK has said that his turn toward the grim and incomprehensible feelings of parenthood – ‘Now that I have a baby I understand babies in the garbage’ – was met with gratitude from soccer moms.
 There is then a mystery of intention in this results-based perspective.
 Either the outcome triggers a reaction (whether intended or not), or it receives silence; the failure sputters out and slips from view.
 And this murky intention is perhaps at the heart of comedy’s appeal.
 It allows for an uncertain probing and fumbling into the corners of human experience, knowing something to be true when it provokes the desired reaction.

 To ‘bomb’ is to have a joke’s philosophical integrity tested in a moment of intense and heightened scrutiny – and fail.
 If artists are considered as comedians, then artworks will be judged by results (successful or otherwise) rather than intent.
 Such a perception allows art to go deeper – into Adorno and Louis CK’s dark territory, even if the passage is painful or perplexing – instead of a more restrained place that allows its audience to walk away with predetermined answers or outcomes.
-As long as the jester produces a laugh, he is allowed to keep his head.Make a donation
+As long as the jester produces a laugh, he is allowed to keep his head.Support Aeon: make a one-off donation